Team-Simulanis/Unity-MCP/Assets/root/Documentation~/README.md

 ## AI Tools

-Unity-MCP supports wide range of tools.
+Unity-MCP supports a wide range of tools.
 Each tool is a small connector between LLM and Unity Engine.
 You may create your own `tools` by using API, take a look at [add custom tool](#add-custom-tool).

 Here is the list of default AI tools.
 All of them are available after installation Unity-MCP into your project.